 They can work unsupervised, pull permits, and also guide other electricians.
 Master electricians train apprentices and also receive higher pay than journeymen.

-An electrical contractor is a person or firm that specializes in construction work such as installation and maintenance of electrical systems.
+An electrical contractor is a person or firm that specializes in construction work such as the installation and maintenance of electrical systems.

 They mostly work in energy companies, telecommunication, and utility companies.